Ceyana Canoe Club

 Courses

 Ceyana offers courses in kayak and canoe for beginners to intermediate paddlers.
 If you are unsure what course to take, or if you want to request a course for four or more members, contact our Education Chair.
 Ceyana courses are for members only and are taught by an instructor approved by the club.
 Courses run in inclement weather unless it is unsafe.
 Plan to dress for the weather.
-Courses are cancelled 5-7 days in advance if there is insufficient registration, pool sessions will be cancelled 14 days in advance if there is insufficient registrations-- book early!
+Courses are cancelled 5-7 days in advance if there is insufficient registration, pool sessions or courses that involve the club to make a prepaid booking may be cancelled 14 days or more in advance if there is insufficient registrations-- book early!
 Registration fees are refunded for courses cancelled by the club.
-For individuals cancelling their registration more than one week in advance, a refund less an administration fee is provided.
-Refunds are not issued for cancellations less than a week in advance.

 A note to non-members...